 Growing Classic, Heirloom Head Lettuce

-A challenge to grow and less nutritious than leaf varieties, head lettuce is still a thing of beauty.
+Harder to grow and less nutritious than leaf varieties, organic head lettuce is still a thing of beauty.

 When did I become a lettuce snob?
 It was back in my youth, about the same time I became interested in healthy eating and gardening.
 I’d been raised on iceberg lettuce, the kind that came from the grocery store in big pale heads.
 Mom would tear up the leaves, put them in a bowl and voila!
 Salad.
 I didn’t mind it.
 Those tasteless leaves we’re just a way for us to get that sweet, commercial, orange-colored salad dressing in our mouths.
 Look ma!
 I’m eating vegetables!

 Then I learned about leaf lettuce.
 For one, it had more nutrition than head lettuce, which is over 95% water.
 You couldn’t find leaf lettuce in the stores (way) back then.
 But you could grow it in your garden.
 And grow it we did.
 Green ice, deer tongue, black-seeded Simpson; all began to take up space in the garden.
 Then came the mesclun mixes and we were completely hooked.
 We planted it early in the spring and often began harvesting in June.
 We learned about successive harvests and secondary planting.
 We planted it in late August in our cold frame which gave us harvests well into the fall.

 Head lettuce didn’t compare.
 Somewhere a long the way we began to believe that head lettuce was all water and had no nutrition at all.
 It was also harder to grow.
 You could be picking leaf lettuce within 30-40 days.
 But it took 70 days or more before you harvested head lettuce.
 Head lettuce also require a lot more watering (see 95% water above).
 Leaf lettuce allowed one to “cut and come again.”
 Once head lettuce was harvested, it was done.
 Head lettuce also seemed more prone to pests and disease.